Estimate Time7 min

 • You could get utility bill support from government programs along with many nonprofits.

 Rising costs have been squeezing budgets around the country.
-In 2022, more than 20 million American families, or about 1 in 6, were behind on utility bills, according to the National Energy Assistance Directors Association.1 If you're worried about covering these costs—think: oil, gas, electricity, cable, phone, internet, sewer service, trash pickup, and water—there are ways to keep your utilities running while protecting your finances.
+As of December 2023, more than 20 million American families, or about 1 in 6, were behind on utility bills, according to the National Energy Assistance Directors Association.1 If you're worried about covering these costs—think: oil, gas, electricity, cable, phone, internet, sewer service, trash pickup, and water—there are ways to keep your utilities running while protecting your finances.
 Here are some tips for when you can't pay your bills.

 What happens if you don't pay your utility bills?